Lancel

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Lancel “Not Good Enough”.
 These are a few factors influencing its score:

-• There’s no evidence it’s taken any action to reduce greenhouse gas emissions in its supply chain.
+• There’s no evidence it’s taking meaningful action to reduce water use.

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.